Student Research Fair details

 Please note that viewers should be able to read your slide in less than five minutes – if it looks like it will take longer than that, many people won't bother and will choose to move to the next slide instead.
 Images, diagrams and graphs are a great way to make your research accessible to an audience with a short attention span.
 Please see below for some examples of research slides.

-Viewers should be able to read your slide from a few feet away.
+Viewers should be able to read your slide clearly.

 You may choose to prepare your poster using our PowerPoint templates:

-Presenters will be required to stand at their poster for half an hour during the poster presentation session to discuss their research with staff, students, and guests attending the fair; therefore, All competitors must be available to attend the Fair on Monday 24 September 2018.
+Presenters will be required to be available for one hour during the poster presentation session to discuss their research with staff, students, and guests attending the fair; therefore, all competitors must be available to attend the Fair on Tuesday October 20th, 2020.

 Students should be prepared to describe their research in a couple of minutes to interested audience members on the day of the Research Fair and answer questions about their project.
 Judges will be circulating amongst the audience and will be assessing each slide presentation for: